 Gross Archive

-Signs That Shows You're Too Hard on Yourself
+Signs That Shows You're Too Hard On Yourself

 People who are too hard on themselves typically see their self-criticism as justified.
 Perfectionists are especially vulnerable to this.
 To give yourself a reality check, read through these types of excessively negative self-judgment, and note which one affects you.